-After being asked many questions about alligators, I decided it would be a good time to write a little bit more about these often misunderstood and feared reptiles.
+After being asked many questions about alligators, I decided it would be a good time to write a little bit more about this often misunderstood and feared reptile.

-My parents took me hours and hours away from home when I was little, the whole way there I couldn't stop thinking about seeing my first alligator; I was about 9 years old, and it was at a German zoo.
-The slanted eyes, the big teeth and their long tail - all together this creature was fascinating and scary and occupied my mind the whole way there.
+I will always remember the first time I saw my first alligator; I was about 9 years old, and it was at a German zoo.
+The slanted eyes, the big teeth and the long tail - all together this creature was fascinating and scary and occupied my mind the whole way home.

 Alligators still capture my attention whenever I'm near water.
-The good thing is, I no longer have to go for long car rides and they are no longer in cages when I get to observe them.
+The good thing is, I no longer have to go for long car rides in Europe and they are no longer in cages when I get to observe them.

-Let's stay safe while respecting and observing the amazing American Alligator.
+Let's stay safe while respecting and observing this amazing predator.